Skip to content

 Since the dynamics of the interceptors is nonlinear, the simulator implements a lookup table to determine the launch angle at which the carrier interceptor should be launched given the range and altitude of the threat.
 The planner attempts to maximize the terminal speed to ensure the maximum kill probability.

 To generate the lookup table, the nonlinear dynamics of the carrier interceptors along with those of the released missile interceptors were simulated while sweeping through the launch angle, the submunition dispense time, and the submunition motor light time.
-The maximum speed is achieved if the missile interceptors light their motors directly prior to reaching the intercept position.
+The maximum speed is achieved if the missile interceptors ignite their motors directly prior to reaching the intercept position.

 The resulting trajectory points were interpolated to generate the lookup table shown below: